clean-commit/shoplift-extractor/README.md

 A utility for extracting test data from Shoplift A/B testing platform.
 This tool helps you capture and analyze test results by extracting structured data in JSON format.

+## How to use the bookmarklet?

+1. Visit [Shoplift Extractor website](https://shoplift-extractor.netlify.app/) and drag the button to your bookmarks
+2. Navigate to a Shoplift test results page
+3. Click the bookmarklet in your bookmarks bar
+4. The data will be downloaded as a JSON file, that's it!

 ## Features

 - Extract test information (name, store, type)